deepworks-net/github.toolkit/docs/actions/index.md

 ### Tips for Success

 1. **Choose the Right Version**
-    - Use specific versions (tags or commits) in production to avoid unexpected changes.
+    - Use specific tags or commit references for production environments to prevent unexpected changes.
-    - Use relative paths for testing locally.
+    - Use relative paths when testing actions locally.

-2. **Inputs and Outputs**
+2. **Define Inputs and Outputs**
-    - Clearly define what inputs the action needs and what outputs it produces.
+    - Clearly specify required inputs and produced outputs.
-    - Use descriptive names for outputs so they’re easy to reference.
+    - Use descriptive output names for easy referencing.

-3. **Handling Errors**
+3. **Handle Errors Gracefully**
-    - Make sure the action can handle errors without breaking the workflow.
+    - Ensure the action manages errors without breaking the workflow.
-    - Write clear error messages to make debugging easier.
+    - Provide clear, actionable error messages to simplify debugging.

 ---